Gondolindrim/athenabowl/README.md

 ![Athena KLE](resources/athena-gamma_kle.png)

-Both Apollo and Athena line of PCBs were designed to be "universal" TKL PCBs, that is, designed to fit a wide variety of custom mechanical keyboards.
+The Acheron line of TKL PCBs (Apollo, Athena and Themis) were designed to be "universal" TKL PCBs, that is, designed to fit a wide variety of custom mechanical keyboards, mainly based on the B87 PCB originally sold by the [winkey.kr store](https://winkeyless.kr/product/b-87-pcb-x2/).
 The compatibility list is being built as more people check and test.
-See the **Keyboard compatibility** section of this README for the available list.
+See the **Keyboard compatibility** section of this README for the list of keyboards compatible with the Athena.

+## Features

+Beyond its varied layout support and compatibility with a myriad of TKL PCBs, Athena also features:

+- In-switch lighting through single-color LED diodes;
+- Some of the in-switch LEDs work as indicators for Caps Lock, Num Lock and Scroll Lock.
+This functionality can be turned off in VIA, making the LEDs work as non-indicative LEDs;
+- RGB underglow (turned off by default);
+- Removable USB-C connector with support for the JST SM04B-SRSS connector;

 ## Technical information

 - Layout size: tenkeykess (TKL)
 - Compatible switches: MX-like only, solderable
 - Lighting: single colors per-key through-hole LEDs, RGB underglow
-- Microcontroller: STM32 family (see [the Joker topology documentation](https://acheronproject.com/joker_mcus/joker/)), originally intended for STM32F401RCT6
+- Microcontroller: STM32 family (see [the Joker topology documentation](https://acheronproject.com/joker_mcus/joker/)), originally intended for STM32F401RCT6;
 - Connector: detachable USB Type C on the top side and JST connector for daughterboard support
 - Firmware compatibility: QMK (with VIA support)
 - Protection hardware: